Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 ## The "This Ain't D&D" section

-There's little to say here that I haven't said above.
 The DFRPG Thief is equivalent to the old school Thief class in terms of intended function and combat ability.
 The difference here is that their starting success chance in those traditional thief duties is much higher.

-You _can_ get better at fighting with knives, and you do get access to something that's a lot like the old AD&D Backstab ability in terms of relative benefit and difficulty to use.
-But if you want to be a sassy git with a rapier who is good at poking people in vulnerable places under a broad array of circumstances, you want to play a Swashbuckler.
+You _can_ take them in a fightier direction if you want, including by getting something that sounds a lot like the classic AD&D Backstab ability, but if your main desire is to deftly weave through a fight while stabbing enemies in sensitive spots more or less at will, you want a Swashbuckler.

+That said, in games that allow "multiclassing" the Thief does have an easier time becoming a Swashbuckler than almost everyone else.